tevjef/uct-android/README.md

 Rutgers Course Tracker [![Build Status](https://travis-ci.org/tevjef/Rutgers-Course-Tracker.svg?branch=master)](https://travis-ci.org/tevjef/Rutgers-Course-Tracker)
 ======================
 An application to view courses and subscribe to their openings.
-An idea born out of severe procrastination.
 Inspired by Abe Stanway's [Schedule Sniper](http://abe.is/a/sniper/) and Vaibhav Verma's python [Sniper](https://github.com/v/sniper).
 <br>
 [![Get on Google Play](https://github.com/tevjef/Rutgers-Course-Tracker/blob/master/assets/en_g_play.png)][1] What does it do?